OlivierBeq/Papyrus-scripts/README.md

 - Chunked simple filters
 - Substructure and similarity molecular searches
 - ability to use DNN models
-- ability o repeat model training over multiple seeds
+- ability to repeat model training over multiple seeds
 - y-scrambling

 ## Examples to come

-- Use of custom protein descriptors for proteochemometrics modelling
 - Use of custom grouping schemes for training/test set splitting and cross-validation.